Frequently Asked Questions (FAQ)

 Accessing Stored Biospecimens

-• For access to biospecimens or data collected as part of the Michigan Genomics Initiative, please fill out a custom data request form on the Data Office for Clinical and Translational Research webpage.
+• For access to biospecimens or data collected as part of the Michigan Genomics Initiative, please fill out a custom data request on the Data Office for Clinical and Translational Research webpage.

 • To request biospecimens from a multi-site or consortium biorepository (listed below), please visit the study webpage for access procedures.